How to Write a Consulting Contract (Guide): Types and Terms to Include

 5 Types Of Contracts

-There are many types of contracts and agreements you may encounter in your solo business, including Master Services Agreements, Independent Contractor Agreements, and Memorandums of Understanding.
-This section dives into these contracts/agreements.
+You may encounter many types of contracts and agreements in your solo business, including Master Services Agreements, Independent Contractor Agreements, and Memorandums of Understanding.
+This section explores these different contracts and agreements.

 Independent Contractor Agreement